 Gary tried to get through the door into the porch adjoining the kitchen.
 Through the kitchen windows we could see him hanging desperately onto the doorknob.
 The door would swing inward, but as soon as he would try to let go and get over to us, the door would swing outward, which it was NOT designed to do!
 I remember screaming, “Get inside, Gary!”
 Finally, with Dad's help, he was able to join us.

 Then things got worse.
 We had snowbanks on either side of our driveway.
 Thankfully, that year we had a snowblower, and Daddy could drive right up to the house.
 That hadn't always been so.

-At first we could see those snowbanks and our car outside of the windows, but just as Gary got inside suddenly we were plunged into blackness.
+At first, we could see those snowbanks and our car outside the windows, but just as Gary got inside suddenly we were plunged into blackness.
 Then we could see outside again.
 Daddy yelled that we had been underground.
 That happened three times.

 Daddy again yelled for us to get to safety--this time under the dining room table.
 We had to keep crawling all over the floor to keep up with that table—funny now, but not then!

 Even when the shaking stopped except for aftershocks, things weren't over.
 Suddenly, Daddy screamed at us, “Get in the car…NOW!”
 Everyone except me headed for the door.
 I had spotted my borrowed accordion on a chair in our “sunken” living room, which was about to get REALLY sunken by a flood of glacial silt!
 I was determined to get that accordion to safety!

 As I reached it, and Daddy came running to get ME to safety, my stocking feet got soaked with the icy sludge that was already pouring in.
 We got the accordion to the table.
 He didn't have much choice; I was carrying it, and he was pulling me.